-The Humphrey School and the wider University of Minnesota offer many ways for students to get involved with a wide array of issues, projects, and activities:
+The Humphrey School and the wider University of Minnesota offer many ways for students to get involved with a broad array of issues, projects, and activities:

 HISA represents international students at the Humphrey School of Public Affairs via advocacy of rights and interests in the Humphrey School and beyond.
-It seeks to enhance awareness of issues and interests relevant to Humphrey international students by encouraging and facilitating conversations, ideas and experience-sharing between the international students and the Humphrey community.
-It also aims to help Humphrey School's international students to get familiar with opportunities available at the University of Minnesota and in the twin cities.
+It seeks to enhance awareness of issues and interests relevant to the School's international students by encouraging and facilitating conversations, ideas, and experience sharing between the international students and the Humphrey School community.
+It also aims to help the School's international students become familiar with opportunities available at the University of Minnesota and in the Twin Cities.

-HSOCA serves as a collective voice for students of color at the Humphrey School of Public Affairs.
-We advocate for positive change for underrepresented and marginalized communities of color and provide a venue to share ideas and work on issues that most directly affect students of color at the Humphrey.
+HSOCA serves as a collective voice for students of color at the Humphrey School.
+We advocate for positive change for underrepresented and marginalized communities of color, and provide a venue to share ideas and work on issues that most directly affect students of color at the School.

 PASA is an organization made up of all graduate students in public affairs at the University of Minnesota.
-PASA is the official vehicle for the expression of student concerns and desires as they pertain to the school, its, mission, its environment, its faculty, its administrators, and its students.
+PASA is the official vehicle for the expression of student concerns and desires as they pertain to the Humphrey School, its, mission, its environment, its faculty, its administrators, and its students.

-HPAR is the student-run academic journal of the University of Minnesota’s Hubert H. Humphrey School of Public Affairs.
-HPAR allows students to build academic and professional skills through writing and editing high-quality work in a variety of mediums.
-HPAR also facilitates collaboration across Humphrey programs and builds connections between students, staff, the broader university, and the local Twin Cities community.
+HPAR is the student-run academic journal of the Humphrey School.
+HPAR provides students the opportunity to build academic and professional skills through writing and editing high-quality work in a variety of mediums.
+HPAR also facilitates collaboration across the School's programs and builds connections among students, staff, the broader university, and the local Twin Cities community.

 PSO seeks to:

-- Fosters a supportive and inclusive planning student community
+- Foster a supportive and inclusive planning student community

-- Advocates on behalf of planning students to the Humphrey School and beyond
+- Advocate on behalf of planning students to the Humphrey School and beyond

-- Provides opportunities for planning students to network and advance their careers
+- Provide opportunities for planning students to network and advance their careers

 Council of Graduate Schools (COGS)

-GSPEC is a student organization at the Humphrey School of Public Affairs, within the Center on Women, Gender, and Public Policy, dedicated to supporting women, genderqueer, and LGBTQIA+ students.
-We work to foster conversations about the intersection of gender, sex, sexuality and policy through biweekly meetings and monthly school-wide events.
+GSPEC is a student organization at the Humphrey School within the Center on Women, Gender, and Public Policy, dedicated to supporting women, genderqueer, and LGBTQIA+ students.
+We work to foster conversations about the intersection of gender, sex, sexuality, and policy through biweekly meetings and monthly schoolwide events.

 IPID promotes and studies interdisciplinary approaches to international development including the fields of social entrepreneurship, environmental sciences, health, economics, public affairs, and much more.
-Founded as a result of discussing between medical, law, education, and policy students, IPID dedicates itself to interdisciplinary events to help approach wicked problems around the world.
-Many of our events include networking and professional development including a diverse range of speakers.
-Each spring IPID hosts the International Development & Equity and Inclusion Research Symposium at the Humphrey School of Public Affairs.
+Founded as a result of discussions among medical, law, education, and policy students, IPID dedicates itself to interdisciplinary events to help approach wicked problems around the world.
+Many of our events include networking and professional development, and we host a diverse range of speakers.
+Each spring IPID hosts the International Development & Equity and Inclusion Research Symposium at the Humphrey School.

 For more information on student groups at the University of Minnesota, visit GopherLink.